The Mammal Society overview

 The aims of the Mammal Society include: to raise public awareness of mammals, their ecology and their conservation needs, to encourage people to effectively participate in mammal monitoring and recording, to develop the knowledge and field skills of those working for mammals, to encourage and disseminate the results of research and new information and to provide up-to-date, reliable information and science-led advice to advocate effective conservation policy

-Click on the Data Sharing Badge to view the current Mammal Society Data Holding Certificate.
+Click on the Data Sharing Badge to view the 2017 Mammal Society Data Holding Certificate.